 Due to varying government compliance standards, some markets have higher chargeback rates than others.
 Buyers in Latin America have more local paying options, which means there are more ways for customers to commit fraud.

 The Consumer Protection Code makes things more complex, since this code, ensures customer purchases are protected from fraudulent companies.
 While many buyers are honest in their chargebacks, a rising number are not.
 The Consumer Protection Code makes it easier for dishonest buyers to issue paybacks penalty-free.

-How to Void or Prevent Chargebacks or Chargeback Fraud
+How to Avoid or Prevent Chargebacks or Chargeback Fraud

 Establish measures within the purchasing process to avoid chargebacks representments.
 Some effective practices include tracking order activity.
 Is the order practical easy to track?
 Monitoring activity allows a merchant to know whether a purchase has been carried out, which is a good indicator that chargebacks are requested in good faith.
 Other ways to prevent fraud include running risk assessments and using a payment processor who can help safeguard purchasing.
 In Brazil, the use of the "boleto" is a great chargeback deterrent.

 Interacting with the customer is also a good way to prevent chargebacks.
 Follow-ups by email with order status, reminders, and post-purchase satisfaction inquiries are good ways to ensure that the customer has access to the merchant when they are dissatisfied with their purchase.

 Regardless, merchants would do well to keep an eye on chargeback activity.
 Identifying patterns can help identify areas of improvement or that need attention.